rmolinari/thesis_1999/1999_thesis.typ

 $m(x) = m(x, s_1) = (1 + n dot phi_(s_1)(x))$ times for the witness~$x$.
 This bound is clearly not known before the cycle starts: we have to wait until stage~$s_1$ to find it.

-This, of course, is where thep problems start.
-Before we knew that all the witnesses chosen by a given strategy would be content with just $n+1$ changes and could thereforew do with an $omega^(floor(n\/2))$ cycle structure.
+This, of course, is where the problems start.
+Before we knew that all the witnesses chosen by a given strategy would be content with just $n+1$ changes and could therefore do with an $omega^(floor(n\/2))$ cycle structure.
 Now, as we chose larger and larger witnesses for the various cycles, the potential number of times that we must seek permission may grow without bound.
-This fact by itself does not make the construction impossible: we can use $omega^(< omega)$ (ordered lexicographically) to organize our cycles, and we can speak of slices of all finine dimensions.
-Define the _slice dimension_ of a #cycle($chi$) as the dimension of the smallest slice containing $chi$ and all of itse predecessors.
+This fact by itself does not make the construction impossible: we can use $omega^(< omega)$ (ordered lexicographically) to organize our cycles, and we can speak of slices of all finite dimensions.
+Define the _slice dimension_ of a #cycle($chi$) as the dimension of the smallest slice containing $chi$ and all of its predecessors.
 Thus the slice dimension of cycle $(1, 1, 1)$ is 3, while that of $(1, 0, 0, 0)$ is 4.
 Various cycles will now have varying (finite) numbers of internal states (determined by each cycle dynamically as soon as $phi_(s_1)(x)$ is calculated), and the strategy as a whole may have infinitely many different ones.
 There is now a fundamentally different kind of possibility